 Porsche Cayenne vs Tesla Model X

-So you’re in the market for a high-performance SUV, and you’ve narrowed down your choices to the 2019 Porsche Cayenne and the Tesla Model X. It’s a tough call since they’re both loaded with state-of-the-art features and both offer outstanding performance, comfort and fuel economy.
+In the market for a high-performance luxury SUV?
+Discover the difference between the new 2020 Porsche Cayenne and the Tesla Model X, see for yourself how they stack up in performance, style, and premium comforts.
+At first glance both come loaded with state-of-the-art features and offer outstanding performance, comfort and fuel economy.
 Let’s break down some of what each can bring to the table in this head-to-head comparison.

 A Few Basics To Consider

-Tesla has, of course, built its brand and reputation on advanced all-electric vehicles that offer outstanding performance and acceleration.
-That’s great, right?
-Sure it is, until you consider that the Model X can only go 238 to 295 miles, at which time it’s going to need a recharge.
+Tesla has built its brand and reputation on advanced all-electric vehicles that offer outstanding performance and acceleration, however the Model X can only go 238 to 295 miles.
 The recharge after 30 minutes will only bring the batteries back up to 54 percent (and requires a specially-equipped quick-charge station).
 For a full, deep recharge at a conventional charging facility, you’re going to be waiting as long as 82 hours.

-Although fuel economy ratings aren’t yet available for the 2019 Porsche Cayenne, last year’s model turned in 17 mpg in town and 24 mpg on the highway.
+Fuel economy ratings for the 2020 Porsche Cayenne is 19 city and 23 highway mpg.
 For the hybrid model, that comes out to a range of 520 miles on a full tank of fuel.
-We’d have to give the nod to the 2019 Cayenne when it comes to range.

 Now, as for stopping power…